ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

     </svg>
 </div>

-After streaming, with the no-slip condition, each of those distributions are still headed in the same direction, although they are now travelling in the opposite direction as prior to streaming.
+After streaming, with the no-slip condition, each of those distributions are still headed in the same direction, although they are now traveling in the opposite direction as prior to streaming.
 No-slip, in essence, can be thought of as a simple reflection of the particles at the boundary.
 Upon encountering a boundary, a distribution is bounced back to its source node, but with an opposing velocity.

 <div id="bounce-no-slip-illustration">
     <svg width="200" height="200" viewbox="0 0 1020 1020">